WoNoMute/wonomute.github.io/_interviews/samantha-melnyk.md

 ## Will you travel to Europe regularly?
-How is the work flow?
-Do you collaborate with others in the design process?
-How?
+How do you collaborate with others in the design process?

 For the moment no, and I don't think we are entertaining this.
 The way the world is now, I think I will only return to Berlin (or wherever it is necessary to go) for something that really requires a physical presence.
 I am also not the only remote person on the team, we have set up a system for online people to collaborate with people who are in the office.
 It involves a good deal of online meetings with debates, discussions, and a lot of sketching digitally or physically with paper being held up to the camera.
 Everyone puts attention into regular updates and communicating their ideas by posting them on a workplace messenger.
 I think sometimes having to write your intentions down and be very clear about them has been rather beneficial to make sure we are all on the same page - especially because you can't always explain it live.
 I have also been collaborating with researchers and different people outside of KORG Berlin on circularity for the product, the same workflow rings true for them as well.
 The transition to working entirely remote has been relatively painless since many of us have had good practice with seeing our coworkers solely online over these past few years.